 As you might know, alcohol IS available for non-Muslims in Abu Dhabi from licensed outlets.

-Alcohol incurs tax at the point it is imported and there’s an additional retail tax of 30% on the products you buy from alcohol retail shops.
-You won’t see this tax broken down as a separate line item though.
-The only tax you will see as the consumer is VAT which is included in the shelf price.
+Alcohol incurs tax at the point it is imported, though you won’t see this tax broken down as a separate line item on your purchase, it’s built into the supplier’s cost.
+The only tax you will see as the consumer is VAT, which is included in the shelf price.

 If you are consuming the drink in a bar or restaurant, VAT, municipality, tourism and service charges will apply as above.